aumken/tunetones/README.md

 Build a color palette based on your favorite song and album covers.

-Made with: Vue.js, Vite, JavaScript, HTML, CSS
+Made with: Vue.js, JavaScript, HTML, CSS

 Instructions:
 1. Install all necessary dependencies with `npm install`.